DB

 Does Databox have AI features?

-Yes — AI Performance Summaries auto-generate plain-language insights alongside your dashboards.
-However, AI is only available on the Growth plan ($399/mo) and above, with daily and monthly usage caps.
-If AI reporting is a priority and you don't want to pay $399/mo, Whatagraph includes AI on all plans.
+Yes — AI Performance Summaries generate plain-language insights alongside dashboards.
+Useful, but locked to the Growth plan at $399/mo with usage caps (6,000 monthly, 800 daily per account).
+If AI reporting is a priority and you can't justify $399/mo, Whatagraph ships AI on every plan with no caps.
+Worth knowing before you start a trial.

 What integrations does Databox support?

-But the free plan removal, the AI paywall at $399/month, and the downward trend in support quality all introduce friction that wasn't there two years ago.
+But I can't write the clean version of this review anymore.
+The free plan removal, the AI paywall at $399/month, the support deterioration that shows up across platforms in the same timeframe — these aren't one-off complaints.
+They're directional signals about where the product is heading.
 The per-source pricing model also means the headline price is almost never the real price.
-You need to map out your exact data source count — every GA4 property, every ad account, every CRM portal — before the number on the pricing page means anything.
+You need to inventory your exact source count — every GA4 property, every ad account, every CRM portal — before the pricing page means anything.

 Affiliate Disclosure

 MarketingReports.io may earn a commission if you sign up for Databox through our links.
-This doesn't affect our editorial independence — the criticisms in this review are sourced from real user feedback and hands-on evaluation.
+It doesn't affect editorial independence — the criticisms here are sourced from verified user reviews and direct product testing.
 We recommend tools based on fit, not commission rates.
 See our full disclosure.

 Try Databox Free (14 Days) →